 After greeting their families, a few return to the Dayroom to continue the party.

-Its normally like this every Christmas.
+It’s normally like this every Christmas.
 But there are variants depending on the ship and crew on board.
-I experienced one time wherein we have lots of games.
+I experienced one time wherein we had lots of games.

 May the winds be in your favor.